Online Charging System (OCS) Integration

 Example queries:

-# CCR success rate
+# CCR rate by request type

-Metric: diameter_responses_total
+Metric: ro_charging_quota_seconds

 Labels: